fancydos/f5-agility-labs-sslo/docs/intro.rst

 Bugs and Requests for enhancements are handled in two ways:

-- Fork the Github Repo, fix or enhance as requirea,d and submit a Pull Request
+- Fork the Github Repo, fix or enhance as required, and submit a Pull Request

   - https://help.github.com/articles/creating-a-pull-request-from-a-fork/